TerrariumX/RadonOS-For-TerrariumX/README.md

 RadonOS uses a user-controlled update model.

+## Major Updates

+RadonOS will receive major updates about every year, that include lots of new features, bugfixes, UI changes, software improvements, optimization (may be kinda buggy at release)

+Major updates can be recognized by a change in the first value for the version (like from 1.x.x to 2.x.x)

+## Cumulative updates

+RadonOS will receive cumulative updates, that can run on a monthly schedule, they mostly include bug fixes and minor UI changes, along optimizations and API changes.

+Cumulative release can be recognized from the second value of the version changing (like from x.1.x to x.2.x)

+## Minor Updates

+RadonOS is also subject to minor releases, that can follow a weekly or daily schedule, they include minor bug fixes, no UI changes and optimizations

+They can be recognized from the third value of the version changing (like in x.x.0 to x.x.1)

+# Build number

+Build numbers in RadonOS are integer numbers that indicate the single modification of the code, they are usually present after the version: x.x.x xxxx where xxxx is the build number.

+This value will change every release.

 Updates are never forced: the system checks for updates only when explicitly requested, and applying them is always a conscious user action.

 When a board or firmware branch reaches **End Of Life (EOL)**, it enters a **Frozen** state: